-It took a good 2 years before I could start eating again.
+It took a good 2 years before I could eating normally again.
 I found, through those years, a great deal of support came from my family, friends and animals - my dogs and my horses especially.
 I spent many hours just sitting with them, and receiving their unconditional love.

 This experience has taught me the importance of self care, boundaries and giving ourselves time and space.
 Discovering and developing resources, support and a holistic approach with a somatic (body based) focus is worked for me.

 I went on to complete a Bachelor of Counselling and Masters in Gestalt Therapy.
-I have also trained in Family Constellation Therapy and Sandplay Therapy.